LianneGahan/LigninFit/README.md

     - The number of CPU cores you have available **N_cores** (choosing a number higher than the actual number of cores available will reduce the efficiency of the algorithm considerably)
     - The Number of repeats in each subset **N_repeats**
     - The number of samples per degree of freedom for the initial gridsearch **N_samples** (Keep in mind that this will scale M**N_samples, where M is the number of degrees of freedom in the gridsearch)

 - The above seven values or fit settings are taken from the file 'fit_settings.txt'.
 The values are tab separated entries in the file.
 A default set of values are provided.
 But can be changed depending on resources available and the 'closeness' of the initial starting paramter set.

+- You need to also set the 3 parameters in "topdir/Params/simulation_parameters.txt"

+    - The maximum simulation time (seconds) **max_time** (set to a very high value e.g. 100000000 to ensure polymerisation is more complete)
+    - A bool to determine additional levels of filewriting **filewriting**
+    - A numeric gridsearch option **gridsearch_option**
+        - **0** to carry out a new gridsearch using the limits "min_kin_vals.txt" and "gridsearch_max.txt"
+        - **1** to use pre-existing gridsearch data "topdir/gridsearch/gridsearch.json"
+        - **2** for the user to choose the starting point established in "topdir/Params/kinetic_params.txt"

 - Now, to start the fitting algorithm simply execute the shell script "evo_wrapper.sh" via `./evo_wrapper.sh`.